Capturing Intransitive Dominance in Tennis Forecasting: A Graph Neural Network Approach: Introduction

 Representing historical tennis matches as a graph (where each player-matchup can be represented as an edge joining two player-nodes) can preserve intransitive dynamics.
-Several existing graph-based approaches have reported strong performance, such as the eigenvector centrality approach by \cite{Arcagni2023}.
+Several existing graph-based approaches have reported strong predictive performance, such as the eigenvector centrality approach by \cite{Arcagni2023}.
 However, global ranking methods such as eigenvector centrality cannot capture intransitive matchups, where player-specific dynamics matter more than overall strength.
 To better handle these scenarios, a graph model must effectively learn from the local neighbourhoods of players.

-We tackle this fundamental limitation of sports forecasting models with graph neural networks (GNNs), \ifnum\BLIND=1{a predictive approach that has not previously been applied to pre-match tennis prediction}\else{a predictive approach that has not previously been applied to pre-match tennis prediction \citep[apart from our own preliminary study:][]{clegg2025gnn}}\fi.\footnote{A search was conducted on 22/10/2025 using Google Scholar to identify papers applying graph neural networks to tennis prediction.
+We tackle this fundamental limitation of sports forecasting models with graph neural networks (GNNs), \ifnum\BLIND=1{a predictive approach that has not previously been applied to pre-match tennis prediction}\else{a predictive approach that has not previously been applied to pre-match tennis prediction \citep[apart from our own preliminary study:][]{clegg2025gnn}}\fi.\footnote{A search was conducted on 22/10/2025 using Google Scholar to identify papers applying GNNs to tennis prediction.
 The search combined six graph neural network related terms with eleven tennis prediction related terms, resulting in 66 distinct search queries.
-All searches used exact phrase matching with quotation marks (e.g., ``graph convolutional network'' ``tennis forecasting'') to ensure precision.
-In total, these search queries returned 11 papers, none of which were relevant to graph neural networks for pre-match tennis outcome forecasting.}
+All searches used exact phrase matching with quotation marks (e.g., ``graph convolutional network'' ``tennis forecasting'').
+In total, these search queries returned 11 papers.
+Other than our own preliminary work \ifnum\BLIND=0 \citep{clegg2025gnn}, \else [Anonymous, 2025b], \fi none of the papers used GNNs for pre-match tennis outcome forecasting.} We first construct gender-specific surface graphs that summarise match history and preserve player relationships, and apply a spectral graph convolutional network for directed graphs named MagNet \citep{zhang2021magnet}.
+We then establish that our model performs competitively with established rating systems such as the Weighted Elo approach by \cite{angelini2022weighted}, although it trails the Pinnacle Sports bookmaker benchmark.
+Next, we analyse model behaviour on intransitive matchups, where intransitivity is measured using a model-free count of cyclic head-to-head triads and an evidence-weighted adaptation of the graph-based measure of \citet{hamilton2024elo}: we find that women's tennis contains 12.3\% more cyclic triads than men's.
+Finally, we use a forecast-encompassing test to show that Weighted Elo does not fully subsume our model, whose marginal contribution remains significant on intransitive matchups.